Somadevv/ta-course/README.md

 ## User Experience Design
 ### **The Strategy Plane**

-This projects focus is to provide a well structured, easy to read technical analysis course targeting beginners.
+This project focuses on providing a well-structured, digestible approach to technical analysis in an introductory course format targeted at beginners.
+Learners will receive an introduction to the world of trading looking in-depth at the importance of technical analysis.
+(Add another thing they will learn)

-Learners will receive an introduction to the world of trading and how important technical analysis is We start with a beginners guide to financial markets and work from the bottom up.
-Giving the user a good overview of fundamental and technical analysis.
+We start with a beginner’s guide to the financial marketplace; from there we take a deeper look at… This will provide a comprehensive overview of the fundamentals of technical analysis and prepare the user to progress through further intermediate studies.

 #### Site Goals
 * To help users understand technical analysis and why it's an important fundamental when learning to trade